ikskuh/BlocksWorld/README.md

 - Unlimited Block World
  - Expandable in every direction
  - Sparse Storage (only blocks that exist are stored)
+ - Detail Objects
+  - Have Behaviours
+  - Have Interactions
+  - Have a single model
 - Multiplayer
  - Synchronized Players
  - Synchronized Blocks